Arturo Merino Benítez

-Arturo Merino Benítez (April 17, 1888 in Chillán, Ñuble Province – May 2, 1970 in Santiago), was an aviator with rank of Commodore, and the founder of both the Chilean Air Force (1930) and LAN Chile (1929) the national airline.
+Commodore Arturo Merino Benítez (May 17, 1888 in Chillán, Ñuble Province – May 2, 1970 in Santiago), was an aviator with rank of Commodore, and the founder of both the Chilean Air Force (1930) and LAN Chile (1929) the national airline.
+He is known as the “Father of Chilean Aeronautics.”
 Chile's largest airport was named in his honour, Arturo Merino Benítez International Airport.
 His parents were Pedro Merino Feliú and Clorinda Benítez Labbé.
-He died from a stroke at age 82, his remains are at the Cementerio General de Santiago.
+He was considered a close ally of Chilean socialist President Salvador Allende.
+He died from a stroke at age 82, with his remains at the Cementerio General de Santiago.